Markdown View¶

 A segmented toggle at the top of the Markdown view picks the layout.
 Each option carries a small icon next to the label:

-- 👁 Preview shows rendered output only.
+- 👁 Preview (default) shows rendered output only.
 Read-mode.
+Links in the preview open in your system browser when clicked.

 - 📝 Edit shows the TextEdit only, full window width.
 Useful for distraction-free writing.